TechWomenTribe/introduction_to_python/README.md

 but first......

-We understand that some of these tools may be new to you.
+We understand that some of these concepts and tools may be new to you.
 That's perfectly okay!
 We will guide you through each step and explain everything gradually.
 It's important to know that you don't have to grasp everything immediately, and you are not expected to become a professional software developer after this workshop.

-This day is just meant to give you a glimpse at what it means to build tech products, and to show you it is not as scary as it looks.
+This day is just meant to give you a glimpse at what it means to build tech products, and to show you it is not as scary as it may seem.
 You don't need to understand every aspect in fine detail.
 Sometimes, following the instructions without fully understanding them and progressing to the next step is perfectly fine.
 In fact, even experienced developers often solve problems in this way!